 Consortium of Trust Research – Pathways to Political trust (CONTRE), 2015–2019

 The project seeked to enhance the understanding of long- and short-term variations in political trust in contemporary established democracies.
 It adopted a multilevel approach which involves political demand (individual citizens), political supply (political actors and political performance) and the societal and political context in which demand and supply interact.
 The project was based on a broad comparative perspective, and produced novel information by combining results from large-scale surveys with experimental set-ups.
 The study expands the understanding of political decision-makers and general public on the determinants of political trust, and how it is maintained in societies.
 The research was conducted in two interlinked sub-projects “Process” University of Tampere and “Structure” Åbo Akademi University, led by Adjuct Professor Elina Kestilä-Kekkonen and Professor Kimmo Grönlund.

 OstroInvolve 2.0 (2016–2019), Project Leader: Kim Strandberg

-OstroInvolve 2.0 is a 4-year project funded by Högskolestiftelsen i Österbotten, the aim of which is to strengthen the local democracy by arranging deliberative citizen forums as field experiments.
-In collaboration with a municipal partner, the project has organized nine citizen forums concerning political questions of varying significance.
-The scientific aim of the project is mainly to study how these discussions complement representative democracy on a local level, and how participants perceive and are affected by them.
+OstroInvolve 2.0 was a 4-year project funded by Högskolestiftelsen i Österbotten, the aim of which was to strengthen the local democracy by arranging deliberative citizen forums as field experiments.
+In collaboration with a municipal partner, the project organized nine citizen forums concerning political questions of varying significance.
+The scientific aim of the project was mainly to study how these discussions complement representative democracy on a local level, and how participants perceive and are affected by them.